Fast-track Approvals Act 2024

 You could also call this:

-If you want to appeal a decision made by a panel, you need to follow these steps:
+"How to appeal a decision made by a panel, step by step"

-If someone who receives your appeal notice wants to be part of the appeal, they need to let you, the High Court, and the responsible agency know within 10 working days.
+You must also give the High Court a copy of the whole decision you are appealing against as soon as it is available.
+If someone wants to be part of the appeal, they must tell you, the High Court, and the responsible agency within 10 working days of getting the notice of appeal.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.